 Your house mold’s moisture source must be fixed first.
 Otherwise the mold will simply grow back.

-Cleaning mold from furniture and clothing
+Mold removal from furniture and clothing

 Another concern is the furniture in the room.
 If you have mold growing on the walls, you don’t necessarily have any on your furniture.
 If you want to be sure or if the furniture has been up against the contaminated wall or area, it may be best to check for signs of mold growth.